All Episodes

 The killer was an illegal immigrant who was released by ICE in 2013 after a conviction for burglary and kidnapping involving drug dealing.

-If I remember correctly, in that case, it actually held a woman hostage for almost a week.
+And if I remember correctly, in that case, he'd actually held a woman hostage for almost a week.

-Also joining us Agnes Gibbony, her son Ronald uh DeSilva was murdered in two thousand and two in California's inland empire by illegal immigrant gang member uh Louise Gonzalez, according to uh reports in that case.
+Also joining us, Agnes Gibeny, her son, Ronald DeSilva, was murdered in 2002 in California's Inland Empire by illegal immigrant gang member Luis Gonzalez, according to reports in that case.

-Mary Ann, I admire your your your courage, your willingness to take on the stupidity of some that really just fight basic, simple common sense so we can protect people like your son, who you were so proud of.
+Mary Ann, I admire your courage, your willingness to take on the stupidity of some that really just fight basic, simple common sense so we can protect people like your son, who you are so proud of.

-Yes, and and I I am amazed daily that that these politicians um continue to protect illegal alien criminals in our country.
+Yes, and I am amazed daily that these politicians continue to protect illegal alien criminals in our country.

-And it's not just the American citizens who are killed, Sean.
+And it's not just American citizens who are killed, Sean.

 I mean, there's a rape epidemic going on in North Carolina.

-Yeah, the Iowa girl has a name, and her main name is uh is Molly Tibbetts.
+Yeah, the Iowa girl has a name, and her name is Molly Tibbetts.

 Your son has a name.